hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `template_uuid` - (Required) The UUID of the source virtual machine or template.
-* `linked_clone` - (Optional) Clone this virtual machine from a snapshot.
+* `linked_clone` - (Optional) Clone this virtual machine from a snapshot or a template.
+Default: `false`.
-  Templates must have a single snapshot only in order to be eligible.
-Default:
-  `false`.
-* `timeout` - (Optional) The timeout, in minutes, to wait for the virtual machine clone to complete.
+* `timeout` - (Optional) The timeout, in minutes, to wait for the cloning process to complete.
 Default: 30 minutes.
 * `customize` - (Optional) The customization spec for this clone.
 This allows the user to configure the virtual machine post-clone.
 For more details, see [virtual machine customization](#virtual-machine-customization).